Tags: Pharmacy, Savings, Silver Savings, Vaccinations, Flu, Symptoms, Side Effects, Relief

 Vaccinations Offered at Big Y Pharmacy

 The flu is a contagious respiratory illness that spreads from person to person through sneezing, coughing and nasal secretions.
-Individuals are the most contagious in the first 3-4 days after their symptoms begin and can spread the flu before experiencing symptoms.

 • The Centers for Disease Control and Prevention (CDC) recommends: